In the Department of Administrative Services this class is accountable for planning, organizing and directing State Fleet Operations.

-Nine (9) years professional/technical experience involving the operation, maintenance, or administration of a large motor fleet operation.
+Nine (9) years of professional and/or technical experience involving the operation, maintenance or administration of a large motor fleet operation.

 MINIMUM QUALIFICATIONS - SPECIAL EXPERIENCE

-Two (2) years of the General experience must have been in a supervisory capacity.
-For State employees, supervisory level experience is at or above the level of Vehicle Control Supervisor.
+Two (2) years of the General Experience must have been in a supervisory capacity.

 MINIMUM QUALIFICATIONS - SUBSTITUTIONS ALLOWED

-2. A Master's degree in business or public administration may be substituted for one (1) additional year of General experience.
+A Master's degree in business or public administration may be substituted for one (1) additional year of General Experience.

 JOB CLASS DESIGNATION